 Companies also conduct animal experiments to test new cigarette papers, tobacco mixtures, and so-called “safer” cigarettes.
-PETA researchers discovered that until recently, the National Cancer Institute—which is supposed to combat tobacco use—was selling mice to tobacco companies for use in tests to develop new products.(4) And under the guise of developing treatments to “help” smokers, experimenters torture animals with taxpayers’ money.
+Under the guise of developing treatments to “help” smokers, experimenters torture animals with taxpayers’ money.
 At the Oregon National Primate Research Center, for instance, dozens of pregnant rhesus monkeys had tubes surgically implanted in order to subject them to a continuous flow of nicotine for the last four months of their pregnancies.
-A few days before full term, experimenters cut the fetuses out of the mothers and killed and dissected the preterm babies in order to determine the effects of nicotine exposure on their bodies.(5)
+A few days before full term, experimenters cut the fetuses out of the mothers and killed and dissected the preterm babies in order to determine the effects of nicotine exposure on their bodies.4

 Tobacco products and their ingredients are not required by U.S. law to be tested on animals—and for good reason.
 Manufacturers can effectively use in vitro (non-animal) technology, human-based research methods, and the existing body of knowledge from human epidemiological and clinical studies about the health concerns associated with smoking.
-Indeed, all the tobacco product tests required in Canada are modern non-animal in vitro tests.(6) Tobacco industry scientists have concluded that “in vitro toxicology tests can be successfully used both for better understanding the biological activity of cigarette smoke … and for guiding the development of cigarettes with reduced toxicity.”(7) Philip Morris’ German laboratories have even developed in vitro methods that use human lung tissue to test their products, but the company’s U.S. counterpart still continues to use cruel and less reliable animal tests.
+Tobacco industry scientists have concluded that “in vitro toxicology tests can be successfully used both for better understanding the biological activity of cigarette smoke … and for guiding the development of cigarettes with reduced toxicity.”5

-None of the aforementioned cruel animal experiments would even be legal if conducted in Belgium, Estonia, Germany, Slovakia, or the U.K., where tobacco product and ingredient tests on animals have been banned.(8-12)
+None of the aforementioned cruel animal experiments would even be legal if conducted in Belgium, Estonia, Germany, Slovakia, or the U.K., where tobacco product and ingredient tests on animals have been banned.6-10

 Animal tests are not only cruel but also irrelevant to human health.
 Different animals have different reactions to toxins, and animals in laboratories aren’t exposed to cigarette smoke in the same manner or time frame as human smokers are.